CovertLab/wcEcoli/docs/setup-ubuntu.md

     git clone https://github.com/pyenv/pyenv-virtualenvwrapper.git $(pyenv root)/plugins/pyenv-virtualenvwrapper
     source ~/.bash_profile

-Now that you have pyenv and related libraries installed, you can install python and set up your local environment:
+Now that you have pyenv and related libraries installed, you can install python and set up your local environment (NOTE: if you have a `~/.local/` directory, paths might not work properly with `pyenv` and you might receive error messages):

     PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 2.7.15
     pyenv local 2.7.15